-Are lawnmower blade bolts reverse thread? -Yes, on some models, they are!
+Are lawnmower blade bolts reverse-thread? -Yes, on some models, they are!

-Reverse thread bolts are used in lawnmower blades to secure the blade on the shaft so that the blade’s rotation doesn’t loosen up the bolt.
+Reverse thread bolts are used in lawnmower blades to secure the blade on the shaft so that the blade’s rotation doesn’t loosen the bolt.

 These bolts are less common and used only in specific situations, such as in lawnmowers rotating on the right side.